invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 When a field is annotated as a pydantic model (e.g. `ImageField`, `MainModelField`, `ControlField`), it is represented as a **reference object**.
 Reference objects are pointers to another schema or reference object within the schema.

-We need to **dereference**[^dereference] the schema to pull these out.
+We need to **dereference** the schema to pull these out.
 Dereferencing may require recursion.
 We use the reference object's name directly for the field type name.

+> Unfortunately, at this time, we've had limited success using external libraries to deference at runtime, so we do this ourselves.

 ##### Collection Types